mihir-s-05/policy-radar/README.md

 ## Security Notes

-- API keys are stored ONLY as environment variables
+- API keys can be set via environment variables; the UI can override them per provider.
-- Keys are NEVER exposed to the frontend bundle
+- Keys are never embedded in the frontend bundle.
-- All API calls to government services are made from the backend
+- All government API calls are made from the backend.
-- SQLite database stores session data locally
+- SQLite stores session data locally.
-- ChromaDB stores PDF embeddings locally under `RAG_PERSIST_DIR`
+- ChromaDB stores PDF embeddings locally under `RAG_PERSIST_DIR`.

 ## License